Connect Concordia mentorship program

 The program provides undergraduate student mentees with the opportunity to connect with a Concordia staff, faculty or grad student mentor.

-Mentees will dive into the professional life of their mentor at Concordia, learn about their mentor’s career path and experience a real-life work environment.
+Mentees will dive into the professional life of a staff member at Concordia, learn about their mentor’s career paths and experience a real-life work environment.
 Mentees can also discuss their own projects and goals, all while working on their professional communication skills.

-Equity deserving undergraduate students will receive a $140 participation stipend!
+Equity deserving students will receive a $140 participation stipend upon completion!
 Equity deserving students include: International students, newcomers and refugees, Students with disabilities, Black students, Indigenous students, People of colour and students of racialized groups, members of the LGBTQ2S+, parents and caregivers.

 How it works

-The program will connect you to an undergraduate student for a period of about 10 hours of mentoring over the course of a term (schedule to be determined by both parties) online or in person.
+The program will connect you to a mentor for a period of about 10 hours over the course of a term (schedule to be determined by both parties) online or in person.

-- We accept mentor applications on an ongoing basis during the terms the program is running.
+- We accept mentee applications on a rolling basis during the terms the program is running.

 Before the match

-- We will e-introduce you to your student mentee and leave it to the both of you to arrange your meetings (in-person or online depending on health restrictions and preferences).
+- We will take care of initial e-introductions and then you can reach out to your mentor with suggested availabilities to meet (in-person or online depending on health restrictions and preferences).

 Before the meeting